MaxChangInnodisk/init-i-openvino/samples/ivit_device_sample/README.md

             #GNA information.
             'GNA':{
                     'id': 1,                            # the idex wget from device.
-                    'uuid': 'GNA',                      # the name get from device.
+                    'uid': 'GNA',                      # the name get from device.
                     'load': 0,                          # loading capacity get from device.
                     'memoryUtil': 0,                    # amount of memory usage get from device.
                     'temperature': 30.857142857142858   # temperature get from device